Community Fund Investment

-One to One Mentoring Program operates as evidence based mentoring model affiliated with Big Brothers Big Sisters of America (BBBSA).
+One-to-One Mentoring operates as an evidence-based mentoring model affiliated with BBBSA.
 Mentors (Bigs) are paired with youth (Littles) ages 6-18 to serve as role models in a structured, caring & trusting mentoring relationship that brings young people together with experienced adults through Community & School-based Programs.

-The Afterschool Project's Early Elementary Education Program is intended to improve academic outcomes for youth through literacy instruction.
-The program operates during the school year, Monday-Friday from 3:00pm-6:00pm and consists of three structured hours of activities including homework help and tutoring, academic enrichment and electives including classes in the arts, science and technology and sports.
+Project Learn is intended to improve academic outcomes for youth through literacy instruction.
+The program operates during the school year, Monday-Friday from 3:00pm-6:00pm, and consists of three structured hours of activities including homework help and tutoring, academic enrichment, and electives including classes in the arts, science, technology, and sports.

 Fearless!
 Hudson Valley

-River Haven provides emergency shelter for runaway and homeless youth as they work toward family re-unification or securing another safe residence.
-The program provides its residents a variety of evidenced-based Positive Youth Development opportunities and learning experiences that enable them to overcome past trauma, develop skills, and build protective factors linked to healthy development.
+River Haven provides emergency shelter for runaway and homeless youth as they work with a Care Manager toward family reunification or securing another safe residence.
+The Program provides a variety of evidenced-based Positive Youth Development opportunities and learning experiences to help youth overcome past trauma, develop skills, and build protective factors linked to healthy development.

 Literacy Connections of the Hudson Valley

-Book Buddies recruits volunteers to read one-on-one with children in K–4th grade who are identified by their teachers as reading below grade level.
+Book Buddies recruits volunteers to read one-on-one with K–4th-grade children whose teachers identify as reading below grade level.
 Volunteers are trained to use differentiated material to help students improve their reading skills and confidence.
 Classroom Book Buddies volunteers read aloud, using a dialogic reading method to give children a positive experience with books.

 NAMI Mid Hudson

-Ending the Silence (ETS) is a 50-min. presentation to high school students given by a certified NAMI lead presenter and a young adult with a mental health condition who shares their journey of recovery.
+Positive Youth Development via Ending the Silence Mental Health Education is a 50-min. presentation to high school students given by a certified NAMI lead presenter and a young adult with a mental health condition who shares their journey of recovery.
 ETS addresses substance/alcohol abuse, suicide prevention, bullying, and overcoming stigma.
 It raises awareness & changes perceptions about mental health & instills good citizenship skills to help their peers.